Data storage on Esrum

 There is currently no limits on how much you store in these folders.
 However, as UCPH has indicated that they will charge for storage in the future, we recommend only storing data that you actually need.

-Scratch folders#
+Scratch folders

 It is recommended that you create a sub-folder containing your UCPH-IT username when using the scratch-drive as part of your scripts:

-# Create temporary folder in the form /scratch/abc123
+1# Create temporary folder in the form /scratch/abc123

-mkdir -p "/scratch/${USER}"
+2mkdir -p "/scratch/${USER}"

-# Some software use the TMPDIR to place temporary files
+3# Some software use the TMPDIR to place temporary files

-export TMPDIR="/scratch/${USER}"
+4export TMPDIR="/scratch/${USER}"

-# Other software has options for where to place temporary files
+5# Other software has options for where to place temporary files

-mysoftware --in "mydata" --out "myresults" --temp "/scratch/${USER}"
+6mysoftware --in "mydata" --out "myresults" --temp "/scratch/${USER}"

 Warning

 The scratch-drives have limited capacity and are only intended for short-lived, temporary files.
 Do not use it to store results, and please remember to clean up after your jobs.
-Files left on the scratch-drive will be deleted.
+Files left on the scratch-drives will be deleted.

-$ cd /projects/phenomics/data/.snapshot
+$ cd /projects/cbmr_shared/data/.snapshot

 $ ls